-This Privacy Notification applies to the student leads / inquirers / initial application consultation of Higher Education Partners Africa (“HEPSA” or “we”) consultation services.
+This privacy notification applies to the student leads / inquirers / initial application consultation of Higher Education Partners Africa (“HEPA” or “we”) consultation services.

-It is the responsibility of all HEPSA employees to apply the provisions of this notification to all Processing of Personal Information, whether HEPSA is acting as Responsible Party or Operator (or both).
-HEPSA provides employees with regular instruction concerning such matters.
+It is the responsibility of all HEPA employees to apply the provisions of this notification to all Processing of Personal Information, whether HEPA is acting as the Responsible Party or Operator (or both).
+HEPA provides employees with regular instruction concerning such matters.

 Personal Information Collected and Sources of Data (if not collected from the Data Subject) [POPI Section 18(1)(a)]

-Special Categories of Personal information collected by HEPSA may include:
+Special Categories of Personal information collected by HEPA may include:

-Sources of Personal information collected by HEPSA may include:
+Sources of Personal information collected by HEPA may include:

 Lead / Enquiry: Request for Information Form